What is Ratio Analysis: Types, Purpose, and Uses

 What is Ratio Analysis?

-Ratio analysis is a valuable tool for determining a company’s financial performance by comparing figures from its financial statements.
-Instead of analysing single numbers, you compare them to get a clearer picture.
-Understanding the definition of ratio analysis helps you track progress, spot trouble, and make better choices.
-It involves examining the relationship between different items on a company’s financial statements.
+Ratio analysis determines a company’s financial performance by comparing figures from its financial statements.
+Instead of analyzing single numbers, you compare them with related figures to get a clearer picture.
+Understanding ratio analysis helps you track progress, spot trouble, and make better choices.
+It involves examining the relationship between different items on a company’s financial statements

 • Net Profit Margin: Profit divided by sales shows how much profit is kept from each rupee of revenue.

-• Debt to Equity: Total loans divided by owners’ money shows who truly funds the business.
+• Debt to Equity: Total loans divided by shareholders’ equity shows who truly funds the business.

-• Current assets to current liabilities: This tells whether the firm can meet bills due within a year.
+• Current Ratio: This tells whether the firm can meet bills due within a year.

-Using these three ratio evaluation formulas, you already know earning power, borrowing level, and cash safety.
+Using these three ratios, you already know earning power, borrowing level, and cash safety.
 Once you know how to read them, no financial statement looks the same again.

 How Ratio Analysis Works

-Ratio analysis helps you understand how a company is doing by turning raw financial data into simple comparisons called ratios.
+Ratio analysis helps you understand a company’s performance by turning raw financial data into simple ratios.
+Here is how it works in practice:

 how_does_ratio_analysis_works